 |Public debt||8 states|

-These claims on future revenue put pressure on state finances, potentially affecting borrowing costs, credit ratings, and revenue available for other priorities—such as education or health care.
+These claims on future revenue put pressure on state finances, potentially affecting borrowing costs, credit ratings, and funds available for other priorities—such as education or health care.
 However, the degree of fiscal challenge varies depending on the size of a state’s budget, economy, and population, and on the type of liability.
 States with faster-growing economies may find their obligations more manageable.
-States also may be able to cut certain costs over time by refinancing debt or trimming retiree health benefits, which have fewer legal protections than pensions.
+States also may be able to cut certain costs over time by refinancing debt or modifying retiree health benefits, which in some places may have fewer legal protections than pensions do.